 When you have RSD, your sympathetic nervous system receives contradictory signals.
 It activates after an injury but does not switch off.
 It causes significant pain and swelling at the site of your injury.
 RSD can occur even if you haven’t been injured.
 However, this is uncommon.

-Symptoms of Reflex Sympathetic Dystrophy
+Symptoms Of Reflex Sympathetic Dystrophy

 High levels of pain are the primary symptom of both CRPS 1 and CRPS 2.
 The pain is constant and excruciating, and it is frequently out of proportion to the severity of the damage.
 Other symptoms of RSD include: